 Dental Schools in NH with Degree Options and Information

-Research dental schools in New Hampshire, which currently has one college offering programs.
-Read an overview of programs, tuition info and program options for this school and decide which program is right for you.
+Research dental schools in New Hampshire, which currently has two schools offering programs.
+Read an overview of programs, tuition info and program options for one of these schools and decide which program is right for you.

 There are over 40 public and private institutions of higher learning in New Hampshire.
-Of those schools, only one currently offers courses in dental hygiene and assistance: NHTI - Concord's Community College.
-Both dental programs require students to satisfy a number of prerequisites, such as passing a criminal background check and drug test.
+NHTI - Concord's Community College currently offers courses in dental hygiene and assistance.
+Both of these programs require students to satisfy a number of prerequisites, such as passing a criminal background check and drug test.